tamir-dayan/automation_final_project/README.md

 * `test_get_route_exists`: This test gets the route between two points and verifies that a path exists between them.

-### Contributing

-Contributions are welcome!
-If you find a bug or want to suggest a new feature, please [open an issue](https://github.com/your-username/graphhopper-api-testing/issues).

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Ultimateqa UI Tests